ash-project/ash_json_api/README.md

 - The JSON schema for test was edited a bit to remove referenes to `uri-reference`, because either our parser was doing them wrong, or we have to do them in a really ugly way that I'd rather just not do. https://github.com/hrzndhrn/json_xema/issues/26
 - Support different member name transformers
 - Support turning off authentication via api config
+- set up pagination maximums and defaults by resource